Divorce Process in Australia

 Divorce is the legal word for the termination of a marriage.
 In Australia, there is no need for there to be “fault” in order for the divorce to be permitted.
 So even if only one partner wants out of the marriage, the court will grant a divorce order.
 But there is still a legal process involved that generally takes up to a year to complete.

-Issues related to divorce in Australia are covered in Part VI of The Family Law Act, 1975 (link to the law).
+Issues related to Divorce Process in Australia are covered in Part VI of The Family Law Act, 1975 (link to the law).
 The law says that a divorce order is based on “the ground that the marriage has broken down irretrievably”.

 Step One: Separation